myrrlyn/myrrlyn.net/source/resume.html.md

 # Résumé

-## Work
+## Professional Experience

 **Space Dynamics Laboratory:** Logan, UT; December 2016 to present.
 Satellite software engineer.

 ### BioSentinel (NASA Ames Research Center)

-For the [BioSentinel][biosentinel] mission, I wrote a network/filesystem kernel module that enabled communication between the vehicle’s primary computer and an array of peripheral devices.
-I designed, formally verified, and implemented the systsem in C89.
+For the [BioSentinel] mission, I wrote a network/filesystem kernel module that enabled communication between the vehicle’s primary computer and an array of peripheral devices.
+I designed, formally verified, and implemented the system in C89.
 I was responsible for performing software and system integration tests, and have assisted in the troubleshooting of electrical system faults.

 ### DARPA/MIT Research Mission

 I served as the ground support software developer and mission operator for a DARPA/MIT research mission for four months.
 I am not at liberty to disclose mission specifics.
-I built our operations platform on the [COSMOS][cosmos] framework, and was on the team responsible for our C♯ network processor.
+I built our operations platform on the [COSMOS] framework, and was on the team responsible for our C♯ network processor.
 I also wrote a specialized Rust network processor for this mission.

 ### EAGLE/Mycroft (Air Force Research Laboratory)

-I served as a ground support software developer for the [EAGLE][eagle] mission, working both from our Logan office and directly onsite at Kirtland AFB.
-I became the SDL lead developer, and worked directly with the AFRL vehicle team to provide a well-tailored and correct operations program.
+I serve as a ground support software developer for the [EAGLE] mission, working both from our Logan office and directly onsite at Kirtland AFB.
+I became the SDL lead developer, and work directly with the AFRL vehicle team to provide a well-tailored and correct operations program.
+The software is a web application written in Python 2.6, and this is my primary working experience with the Python language and the web2py framework.

 ## Formal Education